Go directly to product information

 • origin: Sri Lanka (formerly Ceylon)

-• from organic cultivation
+• from organic farming

 • various diameters, stick length approx 8 cm - average 5 grams per piece